 So, when I saw a cheap XT for sale on eBay recently, I made a spur-of-the-moment bid, and won it.
 It is a bit beaten up - the case was bent in one place, the speaker cone was falling off and the end of one the ISA slots was broken off.
 All these problems were easy to fix with a hammer and a bit of superglue, though.
 It lacks keyboard and monitor, which makes it rather difficult to do anything useful with it, but it did come with all sort of weird and wonderful cards:

 Hyundai E40080004 MDA card with 66Kb of RAM.
 It's all discrete logic apart from the CRTC, RAM and a ROM which I think is a character ROM rather than a BIOS ROM (though I could be wrong).
 The amount of memory makes me suspect it can do graphics, but I can't find any documentation - I'd probably have to reverse engineer a schematic to find out exactly what it's capable of.

 Tecmar Captain 200044 card with 384Kb RAM (bringing total to 640Kb), serial port, connector for a parallel port and possibly an RTC (it has a CR2032 battery on it anyway).

 AST 5251/11 - apparently this enables PCs to connect, via Twinax, to a 5251 terminal server.
-It has the largest DIP packaged IC I've ever seen - a Signetics N8X305N RISC Microprocessor running at 8MHz (16MHz crystal) and 96Kb of RAM for its own purposes.
+It has the largest DIP packaged IC I've ever seen - a Signetics N8X305N RISC Microprocessor running at 8MHz (16MHz crystal) with 6KB of ROM and 96Kb16KB of SRAM (12KB on a daughterboard) for its own purposes.

 A generic serial+parallel card.